 Reverend Campbell's paintings are a wonderful resource - not just for their subject matter, but because they represent Scottish Egyptological interest at the turn of last century.
 Their life-size scale and their faithful rendering of original colours make them an invaluable teaching tool.
 They also allow the prospect of being able to reconstruct the greater part of an entire 18th dynasty Theban tomb (Menna's).

 The paintings have now been conserved and high quality digital images have been created.
 There are plans for further research and a future exhibition of all the paintings, particularly those from Menna’s tomb which allow visitors to experience the scenes on the walls as if they were really there.
 Few - if any - institutions which possess similar facsimile paintings have the potential to do this.

 Rev Campbell's donation also includes ostraca [inscribed pieces of pottery or stone] and papyri.
 The hieratic ostraca [hieratic is a cursive form of ancient Egyptian writing] are mostly hymns, magical, literary, administrative, legal and economic texts.
 The papyri include a fragment of "The Book of the Dead".
 This was a manual to assist the deceased in the afterlife and comprised a collection of hymns, spells, and instructions.

-The Hunterian works closely with Dr Angela McDonald who currently teaches Egyptology at the Centre for Open Studies at the University of Glasgow and co-ordinates the Centre's programme of accredited courses.
+The Hunterian works closely with Dr Angela McDonald who teaches Egyptology at University of Glasgow's Short Courses.
 She got her doctorate in Egyptology from Oxford University, specialising in Egyptian language.
 She's written several books for the British Museum Press and is co-director of the Saqqara Geophysical Survey Project.